docintelapp/docs/docs/admin/index.md

 # Administration Guide

-This section documents how to install, configure and administrate DocIntel.
+This section documents how to configure and administrate the platform itself for the users.